metal-stack/firewall-controller-manager/README.md

 ## Rolling a `FirewallSet` through `FirewallMonitor` Annotations

-A user can initiate rolling a firewall set by annotation the monitor with the following annotation:
+A user can initiate rolling the latest firewall set by annotating a monitor in the following way:

 ```bash
 $ kubectl annotate fwmon <firewall-name> firewall-deployment.metal-stack.io/roll-set=true